 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Pickled Jalapenos
+How To Make Pickled Jalapenos

 Serving Suggestions